knifecake/steady-queue/README.md

     approach to tasks.
 Users are encouraged to write their own decorators or otherwise make use of the `.using()` method of classes to configure these parameters dynamically where needed.
-- Robust Queue provides dashboards that integrate with the Django admin site and are roughly equivalent to [mission_control-jobs][mission_control-jobs], but without requiring an external dependency.
+- Steady Queue provides dashboards that integrate with the Django admin site and are roughly equivalent to [mission_control-jobs][mission_control-jobs], but without requiring an external dependency.
-- Command-based recurring tasks (ie, those defined by passing code directly to the task schedule) are not supported in Robust Queue.
+- Command-based recurring tasks (ie, those defined by passing code directly to the task schedule) are not supported in Steady Queue.
 Considering the ease with which a function can be scheduled as a periodic task, it is unlikely this will ever be supported, but we've kept the database column for compatibility.
-- Robust Queue worker processes do not set the process name (or procline) because doing so requires introducing an external dependency.
+- Steady Queue worker processes do not set the process name (or procline) because doing so requires introducing an external dependency.
-- Robust Queue does not expose rich instrumentation like Solid Queue does due to the lack of a framework-native equivalent to `ActiveSupport::Notifications`.
+- Steady Queue does not expose rich instrumentation like Solid Queue does due to the lack of a framework-native equivalent to `ActiveSupport::Notifications`.